ryanw-mobile/video-player-app/README.md

 * [Ktlint Gradle](https://github.com/jlleitschuh/ktlint-gradle) - ktlint plugin to check and apply code autoformat

+## Binaries download

+If you want to try out the app without building it, check out the [Releases section](https://github.com/ryanw-mobile/dazn-code-challenge/releases) where you can find the APK and App Bundles for each major version.
+A working Giphy API key was applied when building the app, therefore you can test it by just installing it.

 ## Requirements

-* Android Studio Iguana | 2023.2.1 Canary 18
+* Android Studio Iguana | 2023.2.1
 * Android device or simulator running Android 9.0+ (API 28)

+## Unit tests

+* Tests can be executed on Android Studio, by choosing the tests to run
+* Command line options are: ` ./gradlew testDebugUnitTest` and `./gradlew testReleaseUnitTest`

+## Building the App

-## Setting up the keystore
+### Setting up the keystore

-* You don't need to setup a keystore to run the debug build.
-The following instructions are required only if you want to produce the release build.
+Release builds will be signed if either the keystore file or environment variables are set.
+Otherwise, the app will be built unsigned.

+### Local

-* Android keystore is not being stored in this repository.
-You need your own keystore to generate the apk / App Bundle
+* Android Keystore is not being stored in this repository.
+You need your own Keystore to generate the apk / App Bundle

-* To ensure sensitive data are not being pushed to Git by accident, the keystore and its passwords are kept one level up of the project folder, so they are not managed by Git.

-* If your project folder is at `/app/dazn-code-challenge/`, the keystore file and `keystore.properties` should be placed at `/app/`
+* If your project folder is at `/app/dazn-code-challenge/`, the Keystore file and `keystore.properties` should be placed at `/app/`

 * The format of `keystore.properties` is:
   ```